The purpose of the training program in Vascular Surgery at Carolinas Medical Center is four-fold:

 The faculty will teach by example, demonstrating at all times the highest levels of integrity, professionalism, dedication to service and compassion toward those entrusted to their care.

-Some of the conditions treated at Heineman Vascular Center include:
+Some of the conditions treated at Sanger Heart & Vascular Institute include:

 ACGME Core Competency Focus: